Capital Mid-Counties: History

 rhythmic-based music-led service for 15-29 year-olds supplemented with news, information and entertainment" - a move which brought the stations into line with the formats of Global's Capital network.

 On 27 November 2019, it was confirmed the six Quidem stations would merge and join the Capital network on Monday 2 December 2019.
 Touch FM, Rugby FM and Banbury Sound ceased broadcasting at 7pm on Friday 29 November 2019.

 Regional programming on the station consists of a three-hour Drivetime show on weekdays, alongside localised opt-outs for news bulletins, traffic updates and advertising.
 All other local output was replaced with networked programming from London.
 Local news output for Capital Mid-Counties is produced by Global.

 Programming

-Regional programming is produced and broadcast from Birmingham’s Brindleyplace studios from 4-7pm on weekdays, presented by Tom Watts and Claire Chambers.

-All networked programming originates from Global's London headquarters.
+All programming is broadcast and produced from Global's London headquarters.

-News

-Global's Newsroom broadcasts hourly localised news updates from 6am-7pm on weekdays and 6am-12 noon at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
-Separate bulletins are produced for the licence areas previously served by Touch FM, Rugby FM and Banbury Sound.
+Global's newsroom broadcasts hourly localised news updates from 6am-6pm on weekdays and 8am-12pm at weekends.